sodadata/docs/soda/quick-start-sip.md

 [Write some checks and run a scan](#write-some-checks-and-run-a-scan) | 5 minutes<br />
 <br />

-💡 For standard set up instructions, access the [Get started roadmap]({% link soda/get-started-roadmap.md %}).
+💡 For standard set up instructions, access the [Get started roadmap]({% link soda/get-started-roadmap.md %}). <br />
+✨ Want a total UI experience?
+Use the out-of-the-box [Soda-hosted agent]({% link soda-agent/managed-agent.md %}) to skip the CLI.

 ## Set up Soda
 <!--Linked to UI, access Shlink-->